Ask the internet if you should wait until Black Friday to upgrade your PC, and you’ll get a stream of comments dismissing it as a time for good deals.

 Let us help you: If you do decide to wait for Black Friday deals, we’ll be tracking the best prices on PC parts during Black Friday, both in the lead-up and the week of.

 Toss-up.
 If you absolutely must get a cooler for as low as possible, the week of Black Friday does offer better discounts on both air and closed-loop models.
+(Though typically, the price drops are bigger on the liquid coolers.)
 Previous years generally offered an extra $10 to $20 in savings, but there was never a guarantee that specific models would get a price drop.

-Typically most discounts that spring up over the year are decent, so if the model you want is on sale before Black Friday proper, go for it.
+Typically most discounts that spring up over the year are decent, so if the model you want is on sale before Black Friday proper (especially if at an all-time low), go for it.

 Buy.
 Because many builders have brand loyalties, specific features they want, and additional form factor requirements, getting a killer bargain on your motherboard of choice can be like waiting to win the lottery.

 Wait.
-Prices are good right now, but if Amazon’s recent Prime Day discounts were any clue, we’ll see even better prices across capacities, form factors, and interfaces during Black Friday (or at least the week of Black Friday).
+Prices are good right now, but if Amazon’s recent Prime Day discounts were any clue, we’ll see even better prices across capacities (including 2TB!), form factors, and interfaces during Black Friday, or at least the week of Black Friday.
 The exception to this guideline is if you have a specific brand and capacity you’re after that doesn’t often go on sale.
 For those SSDs, buy as soon as the price drops by a solid amount.

 For higher-capacity drives, they rarely get sizable discounts–except for big sale days like Black Friday and even Prime Day.
-It can be worth seeing what discount you get during the week of the 27th.
-A 20-percent discount is a good deal, but take a look at sites like Camelcamelcamel.com and Slickdeals.com to get an idea of previous historical trends–and keep in mind that with 2020 being what it’s been, 15 percent might be the best you’ll do.
+It can be worth seeing what discount you get during the week of the 25th.
+A 20-percent discount is a good deal, but take a look at sites like Camelcamelcamel.com and Slickdeals.com to get an idea of previous historical trends.

 Toss-up.
 Not all cases go on sale, so your buying mindset determines if it’s worth waiting or not.
 You can generally save a nice chunk of change by waiting if you don’t care about brand and/or just want a super-budget case.

 But if you want a particular model that doesn’t often go on sale, and and it hits its last historical low (or near it), don’t hesitate.
 To determine if it goes on sale often or not, check out the data available on Camelcamelcamel.com and Slickdeals.com.
-This year in particular, we strongly recommend not waiting–November has already kicked off with a handful of solid discounts on name-brand cases, like the Corsair 275R and Fractal Design Define 7, which feels a bit shocking after months of anemic deals.
+So far we haven’t seen many eye-popping deals, but that’s not to say one couldn’t come before the 25th.
+Be ready with your spec requirements and know what you want, and that will make deciding when to buy easier.

 Toss-up.
 In general, if you prefer a specific manufacturer (much less specific model), don’t wait if you see what you want go on sale.
 If it’s a good price relative to previous deals, pull the trigger.

 But if your requirements are a little more flexible, you can save by waiting.
-Just be aware that power supply deals aren’t numerous, and they tend to cluster toward the budget end of the spectrum.
-You’ll save the most if you’re looking for a power supply that’s 550W or less, and don’t need it to be modular or have higher than a Bronze rating (if that).
+Just be aware that power supply deals aren’t numerous.
+In previous years, you saved the most on non-modular power supplies that were 550W or less, with an 80+ Bronze rating (or lower).
 You can also still find bargains at higher wattages, but the models that get a discount tend to completely random.

 Toss-up.
 Most people end up zeroing in on specific models for monitors, and in such cases, it’s not worth passing up a good deal on what you want in the hopes it’ll get better during Black Friday.
 If your research says the deal is a solid one, go for it.